scrapy/scrapy/docs/topics/signals.rst

 .. function:: item_dropped(item, spider, exception)

-    Sent after an item has been dropped from the :ref:`topics-item-pipeline` when some stage raised a :exception:`DropItem` exception.
+    Sent after an item has been dropped from the :ref:`topics-item-pipeline` when some stage raised a :exc:`~scrapy.core.exceptions.DropItem` exception.

     :param item: the item dropped from the :ref:`topics-item-pipeline`
     :type item: :class:`~scrapy.item.Item` object

     :param spider: the spider which scraped the item
     :type spider: :class:`~scrapy.spider.BaseSpider` object

-    :param exception: the exception (which must be a :exception:`DropItem` subclass) which caused the item to be dropped
+    :param exception: the exception (which must be a :exc:`~scrapy.core.exceptions.DropItem` subclass) which caused the item
+        to be dropped
-    :type exception: :exception:`DropItem` exception
+    :type exception: :exc:`~scrapy.core.exceptions.DropItem` exception

 .. signal:: request_received
 .. function:: request_received(request, spider, response)